 The limited capacity, condition and age of the region’s infrastructure is a major issue.
 Many of the region’s development opportunities will not be realised without a substantial upgrade of utility, transport, community, and tourism infrastructure.
 This requires significant government and private sector investment.

-The road network is vast, and is becoming a maintenance burden for Local Government.
-Strategic road improvements are needed to make the highway network safer, and ensure that Local Government roads can accommodate increasing use by road trains and tourism vehicles.
+The road network is vast and is becoming a maintenance burden for local governments.
+Strategic road improvements are needed to make the highway network safer and ensure that local government roads can accommodate increasing use by road trains and tourism vehicles.

-The isolated narrow gauge railway network is generally in poor condition, resulting in a declining use of rail for grain cartage.
-The subsequent growth in grain cartage by road has markedly increased heavy vehicle movement, magnified road maintenance costs, and raised community concerns about road safety.
+The isolated narrow gauge railway network was closed in 2019 resulting in the subsequent growth in grain cartage by road that has markedly increased heavy vehicle movement, magnified road maintenance costs, and raised community concerns about road safety.
 A corresponding growth in tourism caravans and recreational vehicle movement across the region has amplified these concerns.

 The upgrade and connection of the narrow gauge railway system to the national standard gauge rail network, including a link to a Cape class port facility, is a high priority need to enhance access to national and international markets and improve the region’s export capability.